atgarcia78/yt-dlp/README.txt

 -   vbr (numeric): Average video bitrate in KBit/s
 -   fps (numeric): Frame rate
 -   dynamic_range (string): The dynamic range of the video
+-   audio_channels (numeric): The number of audio channels
 -   stretched_ratio (float): width:height of the video's pixels, if not square
 -   vcodec (string): Name of the video codec in use